PHYS477677/abwoc/README.md

 ## Examples
 Examples of usage of ```abwoc``` are provided in the 'demos' directory.
 Notebooks included are:
 - visualization.ipynb &mdash; How to view the AIA images of the Sun
+- model_train_eval.ipynb &mdash; How to train and evaluate CNN models on this dataset

 ## License
 abwoc is released under the Apache license.